rcmp-grc/rcmp-grc.github.io/nicole/report-rapport-en.md

   <p>Firearms fall into one of three classes as defined in section 84(1) of the <cite>Criminal Code</cite>:</p>
   <ul>
-  <li>Non-restricted firearms&nbsp;– typically shotguns and rifles</li>
+  <li>Non-restricted firearms&nbsp;— typically shotguns and rifles</li>
-  <li>Restricted firearms&nbsp;– predominantly handguns</li>
+  <li>Restricted firearms&nbsp;— predominantly handguns</li>
-  <li>Prohibited firearms&nbsp;– certain handguns; fully automatic or converted automatic firearms; any firearm prescribed to be prohibited in regulation; and any semi- automatic firearm (other than a handgun) that discharges centre-fire ammunition, was originally designed with a detachable cartridge magazine with a capacity of six or more cartridges, and that was designed and manufactured on or after December&nbsp;15, 2023</li>
+  <li>Prohibited firearms&nbsp;— certain handguns; fully automatic or converted automatic firearms; any firearm prescribed to be prohibited in regulation; and any semi-automatic firearm (other than a handgun) that discharges centre-fire ammunition, was originally designed with a detachable cartridge magazine with a capacity of six or more cartridges, and that was designed and manufactured on or after December&nbsp;15, 2023</li>
   </ul>
   <p>In 2025, there were:</p>
   <ul>